Frequently asked questions

 First you should check to see if your qualification is approved.
 If your qualification is published on the approved NQF Qualifications List and meets the requirements on the list, you can work at the level specified.

-If your qualification is not on this list, you can apply to ACECQA to have your qualification assessed under the NQF.
-You must read the assessment requirements before you apply.
+If your qualification is not on this list, you can apply to us to have your qualification assessed under the NQF.

 If you are applying for a skilled migration visa under the Child Care Centre Manager or Child Care Worker (group leaders only) occupations you will require a Skills Assessment.
 This is a separate application to the qualification assessment function under the NQF.
 Please refer to the Skilled Migration section of our website.

 Please note: If you require an assessment under the NQF and a Skills Assessment for migration purposes, you will only need to submit a Skills Assessment Application.
 We will automatically assess for both purposes if you do not hold an NQF approved qualification.